 In this article, we explore the horrendous history of abuse at the HMAS Cerberus training centre in Victoria and encourage survivors of ADF abuse to come forward and seek help with Kelso Lawyers.

-Former HMAS Cerberus recruit denied abuse-related PTSD treatment by Department of Veterans Affairs
+Former HMAS Cerberus recruit denied abuse-related PTSD treatment by the Department of Veterans Affairs

-According to Aaron, he had forgotten to tuck his shirt into his trousers properly and everyone in his dormitory was reprimanded by superiors.
+According to Aaron, he had forgotten to tuck his shirt into his trousers properly, and his superiors reprimanded everyone in his dormitory.
 As payback, two of his roommates orally raped him, while four others cheered them on and filmed the assault on their phones.

 “They were angry at me, so it was basically payback for me getting in trouble, which got them in trouble,” Aaron said.